What is Normalized EPS?

 Also, the business may experience huge gains during a financial year due to one-time gains like the sale of company assets, compensation from a lawsuit, etc. The short-term gains are not indicative of the company’s future performance.
 When analyzing the company or pitching a potential buyer, these short-term gains or losses would need to be removed to reflect the actual financial status of the company.

 Discretionary expenses are costs associated with activities that are not directly related to the normal operating procedures of the business.
 The business does not need the costs to operate.
 The costs can be stopped, and the business will continue operating without disruption.

 Examples of discretionary expenses include car rentals, vacation homes, executive bonuses, magazine subscriptions, conference charges, etc. The costs must be adjusted appropriately so that a potential buyer does not assume that the expenses are part of the company’s operational costs.

-Assume that founders of ABC Inc. are contemplating selling the business to an interested buyer.
+Assume that the founders of ABC Inc. are contemplating selling the business to an interested buyer.
 The buyer is interested in getting the latest statement for the company to know the financial position of the company.
-According to the company’s income statement for the previous year, the company earned an EBITDA of $7 million, a decrease of $2 million from the other year.
+According to the company’s income statement for the previous year, the company earned an EBITDA of $7 million, a decrease of $2 million from the previous year.

 The company’s analysts noted that the company incurred certain costs that are not part of the operational activities of the business.
-The expenses include a $2.3-million lawsuit cost that the company paid to a customer.
+The expenses include a $2.3-million lawsuit that the company paid to a customer.
 The company also paid bonuses to its top executives amounting to $1.7 million.